404src/exocore/_articles/ccna-summary.md

 There are some rules about Spine-Leaf architecture:
 - Every Leaf switch is connected to every Spine switch
 - Every Spine switch is connected to every Leaf switch
-- Lead switches do not connect to other Leaf switches
+- Leaf switches do not connect to other Leaf switches
 - Spine switches do not connect to other Spine switches
-- End hosts (servers etc.) only connect to Lead switches
+- End hosts (servers etc.) only connect to Leaf switches

-The path taken by traffic is randomly chosen to balance the traffic load among the Spin switches Each server is separated by the same number of 'hops' (except those connected to the same Leaf), providing consistent latency for East-West traffic.
+The path taken by traffic is randomly chosen to balance the traffic load among the Spine switches

+Each server is separated by the same number of 'hops' (except those connected to the same Leaf), providing consistent latency for East-West traffic.
 ![](/images/spine-leaf.png)

 ### 1.2.d WAN
 WAN (Wider Area Network) is a network that extends over a large geographic area.
 WANs are used to connect geographically seperate LANs.
-Although the Iternet itself can be considered a WAN, the term WAN is typically used to refer to an enterprise's private connections that connect their offices, data centers, and other sites together.
+Although the Internet itself can be considered a WAN, the term WAN is typically used to refer to an enterprise's private connections that connect their offices, data centers, and other sites together.
 Over public/shared networks like the Internet, VPNs (Virtual Private Networks) can be used to create private WAN connections.
 There have been many different WAN technologies over the years.
 Depending on the location, some will be available and some will not be.
 Technologies which are considered 'legacy' (old) in one country might still be used in other countries.